phoenixframework/phoenix_live_view/guides/client/bindings.md

 <button phx-click="inc_temperature">+</button>
 ```

-Under the hood, in LiveView, when a client makes use of any binding, it will
-form a socket message and send it through the socket to the server.
+When a client makes use of any binding, it will form a socket message
-In the example above, by clicking the element with a `phx-click` binding,
+and send it to the server.
+By clicking an element with a `phx-click` binding,
-this message, alongside all other LiveView bindings, are dealt with by the server
-by a `handle_event` callback declared on the LiveView:
+a message is dealt with by a `handle_event` callback declared on the LiveView:

     def handle_event("inc_temperature", _value, socket) do
       {:ok, new_temp} = Thermostat.inc_temperature(socket.assigns.id)
       {:noreply, assign(socket, :temperature, new_temp)}
     end

+The behavior of using a DOM element binding to enable the client
+to send a message to the server is a hallmark of client-server interaction in LiveView.

 Note: If a callback is not explicitly defined and therefore a message goes unhandled, the server will raise a FunctionClauseError exception and reload the page.